 See Related: Famous Castles in Germany

-Others were more creative, such as Horst Klein who escaped via tightrope, or Michael Becker, and Holger Bethke who escaped via zipline.
+Others were more creative, such as Horst Klein, who escaped via tightrope, Michael Becker, and Holger Bethke, who escaped via zipline.

-Some just used sheer audacity, like Heinz Meixner who removed the windshield from his convertible, and sped under a checkpoint barrier with his wife and mother-in-law, making sure that he and his passengers ducked as he floored it!
+Some just used sheer audacity, like Heinz Meixner, who removed the windshield from his convertible and sped under a checkpoint barrier with his wife and mother-in-law, ensuring he and his passengers ducked as he floored it!